cube3power/atsd/rule-engine/functions-format.md

    addTable([] m, string f) string
 ```

-The function prints the input map `m` as a two-column table in the specified format `f`.
+This function prints the input map `m` as a two-column table in the specified format `f`.

 The first column in the table contains map keys, whereas the second column contains the corresponding map values.